Gravitational waves from supercooled phase transitions: dimensional transmutation meets dimensional reduction: High-temperature effective theory

 Integrating out the gauge field modes at one-loop order results, together with the tree-level term of the soft scale EFT, in the leading order contribution of the final EFT expansion \footnote{ Note that this potential should not be confused with the $V^{\rmii{LO}}$ potential of eq.~\eqref{eq:RG-potential}, as $V_3^{\rmii {EFT, LO}}$ uses the full matching relations, whereas $V^{\rmii{LO}}$ does not (see section~\ref{sec:compare3D4D}). }

 Here the last, field-independent, term has been added to normalise the potential to zero for a vanishing field.
-The validity of this EFT expansion will be further discussed in sections~\ref{sec:validityEFT} and~\ref{sec:scale-shifters}, and higher order corrections are determined in section~\ref{sec:higher-orders}.
+The validity of this EFT expansion will be further discussed in sections~\ref{sec:validityEFT} and~\ref{sec:scale-shifters}, and higher-order corrections are determined in section~\ref{sec:higher-orders}.